Kindle Unlimited

 21 customers mention "Story quality"21 positive0 negative

-Customers enjoy the book's well-thought-out plot lines with lots of twists and turns, and one customer notes how the conflicting evidence as the story builds is well done.
+Customers enjoy the book's well-thought-out plot lines and lots of twists and turns, with one customer noting how the conflicting evidence as the story builds is well done.

 "...The pace and suspense never stopped, and I got absolutely nothing else done all day and evening because of it...."
 Read more